From diversity to environmental health, the ad industry has delivered some of its most original and powerful campaigns to date in 2018.

 Zulu Alpha Kilo and Consonant Skincare: Consonant store launch

 In June, Zulu Alpha Kilo and Canadian skincare brand Consonant launched its third brick-and-mortar store through an out of home (OOH) campaign that utilized the rough textures of Toronto in a unique way.
-To represent different types of skin challenges, Consonant took over walls and sign posts with various surface textures like rough brick, dry wood and cracked cement in a series of ambient coupons and postings.
-Passers-by were invited to the store if they felt that their skin was like any of the textures mentioned.
-The posters held simple messages like: "If your skin feels as rough as [a cutout of a brick wall] visit us on June 30."
+To represent different types of skin challenges, the brand advertised across walls and signposts with various surface textures such as brick, wood and cracked cement in a series of ambient coupons and postings.
+The different surface textures were representative of the wide range of skin complaints that Consonant's products cater to.
+The swatches urged passersby to visit the new store if they felt their skin mimicked any of the surface textures, such as "rough as [a cutout of a brick wall]".

 Wieden+Kennedy and Nike: Nothing Beats a Londoner

-Earlier this year, Nike was looking to mobilise active Londoners with a new ad campaign designed to show the range of activity undertaken by people in the city.
+Earlier this year, Nike looked to mobilize active Londoners with a new ad campaign designed to show the range of activity undertaken by people in the city.

-The ad by Wieden+Kennedy London represents the passion of young Londoners, 250-plus who set out through the city showcasing their skills along with cameos from Skepta, Mo Farah, Harry Kane, Dina Asher-Smith and England manager Gareth Southgate
+The ad by Wieden+Kennedy London conveys the energy and passion of as many as 250 Londoners, who raced across the city and showcased their talents along the way.
+The ad featured subtle cameos from the likes of Skepta, Mo Farah, Harry Kane, Dina Asher-Smith and England manager Gareth Southgate

 Turkish Airlines: safety video with The Lego Movie characters

-At the beginning of August, Turkish Airlines revealed a new in-flight safety video, collaborating with cast from The Lego Movie franchise.
+At the beginning of August, Turkish Airlines revealed a new in-flight safety video, which saw the airline collaborate with the cast of The Lego Movie franchise.

-This vibrantly, zany film features the cast and self-referential humour of The Lego Movie franchise, taking 16 production specialists 950 days to turn 2,938,840 Lego bricks into an informative flight safety video.
+This vibrant film, heavy on self-referential humor of The Lego Movie franchise, took 16 production specialists a massive 950 days to turn 2,938,840 Lego bricks into an informative flight safety video.

 Protagonist Emmet and master builder Wyldstyle are between movies and their newfound fame has led to a “flashy airline safety video”.
-Along with their friends and some DC Comics cameos like Batman, Superman and The Flash, the cast give their unique rendition of flight safety procedures.
-There’s even a “catchy” musical number performed by Princess Unikitty that you won’t forget.
+Along with their friends and some DC Comics cameos like Batman, Superman and The Flash, the cast give their own rendition of flight safety procedures.
+There’s even a memorable musical number performed by Princess Unikitty.

 FF New York and Sea Shepherd: The Plastic Ocean

-Globally, we face a crisis with plastics flooding the oceans.
+We are in the midst of a global environmental crisis, an issue which has been addressed in the marketing of numerous big-name brands, including Ikea and Corona.
 Every year more than one million marine animals die from plastic debris.
 In April, non-profit marine conservation organization Sea Shepherd, along with FF New York, decided to broadcast the dilemma of how sea life is affected by plastic pollution.

-‘Plastic Ocean’ was conceived to put this issue on the world stage, creating a mindset of sustainable usage of plastic, especially for younger generations.
-Made up of three still images and a video, the colourful images highlight animals appearing to swim into plastic barriers.
+‘Plastic Ocean’ was conceived to raise awareness of this issue, and in an attempt to make young people in particular mindful of plastic usage.
+The campaign comprised of three still images and a video, the colorful images highlight animals appearing to swim into plastic barriers.

 Droga5 and Covergirl: Stand Out